StrongholdBot/stronghold-website/src/features.md

 ### Time Quotas

+Filter participants by time spent and check who has met the quota.

 - Set a time quota using {% include ds-cmd.html cmd="session quota" %}
 - View the time a user has spent in a session with {% include ds-cmd.html cmd="session time" %}

 ### Default Options

+Quickly start sessions with commonly used options.

 - Set defaults for sessions using {% include ds-cmd.html cmd="session edit_default" %}
 - Start a session with the defaults after running {% include ds-cmd.html cmd="session quickstart" %}

 ## Custom Commands (Aliases/Proxies)

-Create custom commands that redirect to other commands.
+Create custom commands that redirect to other commands (only Stronghold's commands).
 This is useful for styling and shortening frequently used commands.

 - Add a custom command name by using {% include ds-cmd.html cmd="proxy add" %}
 - Remove a custom command with {% include ds-cmd.html cmd="proxy remove" %}